Open NowNon-Profit

 Who Can Apply

-• Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy (CCS) under Family Assistance Law. • Eligible service types include long day care, family day care, in-home care, centre-based day care and outside school hours care services. • Applications are made by eligible providers for their employees. • Each funded employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector. • Each funded employee must be either a contact worker or a non-contact worker such as a director or educational leader providing direct support, education and care, or supervision for children. • Each funded employee must be a full-time, part-time, or casual employee who has worked more than 40 hours in total in the preceding three months with the service. • Ineligible applicants include stand-alone kindergarten services not approved for and receiving CCS. • Ineligible applicants include stand-alone pre-school services not approved for and receiving CCS. • Ineligible applicants include individuals. • Ineligible applicants include registered training organisations or other entities seeking to use the grant funding to provide courses. • Ineligible applicants include organisations, or project partners, listed on the National Redress Scheme website. • Ineligible applicants include entities already receiving any Australian state or territory government funding for wage replacement or backfill for the same employee to complete the same training activity.
+• Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy under Family Assistance Law. • Eligible service types include long day care, family day care, in-home care, centre-based day care and outside school hours care services. • Applications are made by eligible providers for their employees. • Employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector. • Employee must be a contact worker, or a non-contact worker such as a director or educational leader who provides direct support, education, care or supervision for children. • Employee must be full-time, part-time, or casual and have worked more than 40 hours overall in the preceding three months with the service. • Stand-alone kindergarten services not approved for and receiving CCS are not eligible. • Stand-alone pre-school services not approved for and receiving CCS are not eligible. • Individuals are not eligible. • Registered training organisations or other entities seeking to use the funding to provide courses are not eligible. • Organisations listed on the National Redress Scheme website, or with a project partner listed there, are not eligible. • Entities already receiving state or territory funding for wage replacement or backfill for the same employee to complete the same training are not eligible.

 What's Funded